Norbertus van den Eynde

 Norbertus van den Eynde (I), Norbrecht van den Eynde and Norbert van den Eynde (also spelled: Norbertus van den Eynden, Norbert van den Eynden, and Norbertus van den Eynden) (Antwerp, baptized 11 December 1628 – Antwerp, 7 October 1704) was a Flemish sculptor.
 He is mainly known for his religious sculptures and church furniture.
 He was the son of the prominent sculptor Huibrecht van den Eynde and a member of the van den Eynde family of sculptors.
 Van den Eynde was a close associate of Artus Quellinus II.
-He undertook several commission in the Antwerp Cathdral, including several altarpieces.
+He undertook several commission in the Antwerp Cathedral, including several altarpieces.